 - OpenVPN – an Industry standard.
 Highly recommended due to great speeds and security

 During our study in 2018, 22 VPNs out of 51 leaked your DNS.
-DNS – Domain Name Service is what converts hard-to-remember IP address numbers into a host name.
-DNS leak is what happens if VPN tunnel fails to prevent DNS information going out of the tunnel.
+DNS – Domain Name Service is what converts hard-to-remember IP address numbers into a hostname.
+DNS leak is what happens if the VPN tunnel fails to prevent DNS information from going out of the tunnel.
 There is one simple method to test it, we are going to use 5 web tools while connected to the service servers.
 Here’s the result:

 All other engines showed the same results.
 We can safely say that during our tests, VyprVPN didn’t leak any DNS data.

 VyprVPN review conclusion